 People and science healing the sea.
 That's the driving force behind the work of the SeaDoc Society, a science and education nonprofit that advocates on behalf of the Salish Sea.

 Here in Washington State, we're especially attuned to the state of overall marine health.
-That's because the Salish Sea is a critical piece of a larger maritime system - and one that is under threat from pollution.
+That's because the Salish Sea is a critical piece of a larger maritime system.
 The Salish Sea is an inland sea - one of the world's largest and most diverse.
 It even crosses an international border, spanning both the United States and Canada.

 The Salish Sea is home to 37 species of mammals, 172 species of birds, 253 species of fish, and 3000+ species of invertebrates.
 And that's not counting the millions of humans who make their lives along its shores.
 The Salish Sea supports marine life and economic growth.